elastic/azure-marketplace/README.md

     taking <code>min(vmDataDiskCount, max supported disks for data node VM size)</code>
     <ul>
     <li>When 1 disk is selected, the disk is not RAIDed.</li>
-    <li>When 0 disks are selected, no disks will be attached to each data node; instead, the temporary disk will be used to store Elasticsearch data.
+    <li>When 0 disks are selected, no disks will be attached to each data node.
+Instead, the temporary disk will be used to store Elasticsearch data.
     <strong>The temporary disk is ephemeral in nature and not persistent.
 Consult <a href="https://blogs.msdn.microsoft.com/mast/2013/12/06/understanding-the-temporary-drive-on-windows-azure-virtual-machines/">Microsoft Azure documentation on temporary disks</a>
     to understand the trade-offs in using it for storage.</strong>
     </li>